ymatsunaga/mdtoolbox-doc/getting_started.rst

   center_y = mean(crd(2:3:end));

 Trajectory variable is a matrix whose row vectors consist of coordinate variables.
-The rows represent snapshots in the trajectory.
+The rows represent frames in the trajectory.
-For simulation data, the snapshots may correspond to time-steps.
+For simulation data, the sequence of frames represents molecular dynamics.

-Thus, for example, The coordinate at the 10th snapshot is extracted by
+Thus, for example, the coordinate at the 10th frame is extracted by
 ::

   crd = trj(10, :);

-Translation in the x-axis throughout all snapshots is coded as
+Translation in the x-axis throughout all frames is coded as
 ::

   trj(:, 1:3:end) = trj(:, 1:3:end) + 3.0;

-Average coordinate over all snapshots (without fitting) is obtained by
+Average coordinate over all frames (without fitting) is obtained by
 ::

   crd = mean(trj);